La Trobe University

 Our Indigenous Student Services Centres provide a wide range of support, which includes academic advice, free tuition, mentoring, referral services, and cultural and social events.

-Our Melbourne, Bendigo, Mildura and Albury-Wodonga campuses each have a dedicated culturally safe Indigenous student learning hub.
-Each is fully equipped with student computers, photocopying facilities, research library and kitchenette all available for student use.
+All of our campuses each have dedicated culturally safe Indigenous student learning centres.
+Each is fully equipped with student computers, photocopying facilities, and kitchenettes all available for student use.

-For young Indigenous Australians, our Rise with La Trobe (RWL) recruitment program connects students to the University, offering an array of educational and cultural opportunities.
-Registrations is open to students from years 9-12.
+For young Indigenous Australians, our Rise with La Trobe (RWL) recruitment program connects students from years 9-12 and mature aged community members to the University, offering an array of educational and cultural opportunities.

 Enrolment